veracode/veracode-api-py/README.md

 #### Teams

+_Note_: You can also access this method from the `Teams` object.

 - `get_teams(all_for_org)`: get the list of teams for the user, or (if `all_for_org` is `True`) all teams in the organization.
 - `create_team(team_name,business_unit,members)`: create a team named `team_name`.
 Optionally pass the business unit guid and/or a list of user names to add to the team.
 - `update_team(team_guid,team_name(opt),business_unit(opt),members(opt))`: update the team identified by `team_guid` with the provided information.
 - `delete_team(team_guid)`: delete the team identified by `team_guid`.

 #### Business Units

+_Note_: You can also access this method from the `BusinessUnits` object.

 - `get_business_units()`: get the list of business units in the organization.
 - `get_business_unit(guid)`: get the business unit identified by `guid`.